-Whether you are starting out as an electrician apprentice or you are an experienced journeyman, master electrician, or linesman, you need a basic set of hand tools to tackle electrical projects.
-Among these basic tools are various types of pliers.
+Whether you are starting out as an electrician apprentice or you are an experienced journeyman, master electrician, or linesman, you need a basic set of hand tools to start tackling electrical projects.
+Among them are pliers for electrical work.

-In this article, I share a list of the most important types of pliers you will need for all your electrical projects.
-But first, let’s understand why you need to carry your own tools to the job site even if the employer can provide them.
+In this article, I share a list of the most essential types of pliers you will need for all your electrical projects.
+But first, let’s understand why you need to carry your own tools to the job site even when the employer can provide them.

 It is a no-brainer that you should have your own tools when you are a contractor.
 Of course, your client is not going to provide them for you.
 One of the reasons they hire you to do the job is because you are skilled and have the tools needed to do the job.